-It is really important for children to regularly return their home reading book to school so that they can enjoy some of our new school reading books and wide a wide genres of texts.
+It is really important for children to regularly read their home reading book, returning it to school on the appointed days, so that they can enjoy some of our new school reading books and read a wide genres of texts.

 Use the VIPERS questions at home to help you understand the texts you are reading.